Your bite, the alignment of your teeth and jaw, is important for many reasons.

 Speaking and eating with an improper bite and having the teeth scrape against one another in a way that is not normal can increase the risk of broken or cracked teeth.
 Dealing with these instances are not only painful, but they’re also going to cost money to get professionally fixed, requiring an emergency dental appointment.

 Teeth clenching is a common problem with those with an uneven bite.

 When you’re sleeping, clenching of the teeth is not uncommon for those with an improper tooth alignment.
 This alone can increase the risk of headaches, difficulty sleeping, cracked or broken teeth, general oral pain, and wearing of the teeth over time.

 How can I fix my misaligned bite?

 It’s important to address how to receive an aligned bite given that the alignment of the jaw and teeth is so very important for the sake of our oral health.
 Thankfully with modern orthodontics, one can receive a proper bite, often through thanks to braces.

 The right alignment is often one of the main reasons dental professionals recommend braces to begin with, to help patients reduce the risk of many oral-related problems caused by a misalignment of the teeth and jaw.
 Besides realignment through braces, dental professionals may also suggest tooth reshaping, dental crowns, or other oral appliances correct a bite problem.

 Overall, it’s important that one puts alignment procedures into consideration.
 Eating, speaking, and smiling will all benefit from realignment treatments.

-In addition to these, one can be sure to suffer from less oral-related problems due to a misaligned jaw, thus saving plenty on future dental expenses and preventing plenty of pain in the form of headaches, strain on the jaw, and general oral pain.
+In addition to these, one can be sure to suffer from less oral-related problems due to a misaligned jaw, thus saving plenty on future dental expenses and preventing plenty of pain in the form of headaches, a strain on the jaw, and general oral pain.
 Sure, realignment procedures such as braces may be costly, but these are cheaper than paying the price for chipped, cracked, or worn down teeth.